rdazvd/flashcards/README.md

 ## Usage

-The initial screen has a list of questions.
-You can tap on one to see more details, start a quiz or start add a new question card.
+The initial screen has a list of card decks.
+You can tap on one to see more details, start a quiz or add a new question card.
 On the bottom tab, you can access a menu to add a new deck to the list.

-Once a quiz is started, you can tap the button to see the answer and mark your guess as correct or incorrect.
+Once a quiz is started, you will see a question.
+You can tap the "See Answer" button to see the answer and mark your guess as correct or incorrect.
+Marking your guess will lead you to the next question.
 You will see your score at the final of the quiz.